top of page

 Goats

-There are many breeds of goats to chose from but if you don't have a lot of space you might want to consider Nigerian dwarf goats.
-They are small in stature, have a sweet disposition and are easy to milk.
-Just like all the others this is another breed that you will need to protect from predators.
-Goats are typically easy going, friendly and curious animals.
-They are excellent foragers, produce high quality milk that can be used for milk, cheese and soaps.
-Breeding goats can also be be a profitable side business for your farm.
+There are many breeds of goats to choose from but if you don't have a lot of space you might want to consider Nigerian dwarf goats.
+They are small in stature, have a sweet disposition, and are easy to milk.
+Just like all the other animals on this list, this is another breed that you will need to protect from predators.
+Goats are typically easygoing, friendly, and curious animals.
+They are excellent foragers and produce high-quality milk that can be used for milk, cheese, and soaps.
+Breeding goats can also be a profitable side business for your farm.

 Pigs